 You’ll automatically get a refund cheque for any full months left on your vehicle tax.
 The refund is calculated from the date DVLA gets your information.
 The cheque is sent to the name and address on the vehicle log book.

-Contact DVLA if you haven’t got your refund cheque after 6 weeks.
+Contact DVLA if you have not got your refund cheque after 8 weeks.

 If your cheque is wrong